fatso83/mini-mocha/README.md

 Results in this being printed
 ```
-before
-before each
 issue #101 ES5 version: normal sync test: ✔️
-after each
-before each
 issue #101 ES5 version: failing test: ❌.
 My error
-after each
-This operation is unsupported: async/callback testing
-after
 ```

 ## Known limitations
+There are bits and pieces missing, most notably:

-- No async support
+- No async support (by passing a callback or returning a promise)
-- No Promsie support
-- No support for Mocha internals
+- No support for Mocha internals like `this.title`, `this.fullTitle()`, etc.

 ## Pull requests welcome :)